 3.3.
 The Pharisees

-The purpose of the last section was mostly to just give historical context, because the meat of our investigation is going to be on the Pharisees.
+The purpose of the last sections were mostly to just give historical context, because the meat of our investigation is going to be on the Pharisees.
 The Gospels present the Pharisees as some of Jesus’ most vocal critics, but also those closest to the people of Israel.

 Historically speaking, the Pharisees were a sect who sought to chart a “middle-course” between the extremes of Zealotry and Sadducism.
 They understood the threat of assimilation, and that the soul of Israel lay not in the temple but its people.
 But at the same time, they recognized directly taking Rome to task was a futile effort.
 Their solution was to turn to creating a “cultural nation” apart from Hellenism, as opposed to a political one.